The Good Soldier: Textual analysis

 The novel has potential narrative inconsistencies that suggest different, hidden plot elements.
 For example, Dowell marries an heiress who ostensibly has a bad heart.
 He states repeatedly that he has no need or interest in her money—one might argue that he protests his lack of interest rather too much.
 Florence eventually dies, stated by Dowell to be suicide.
-If readers suspend their trust in the narrator, some may be left with the impression that the narrator is happy his wife dies, as he does little to prevent it; just as he does little throughout the entire book.
+If readers suspend their trust in the narrator, some may be left with the impression that the narrator is happy his wife dies, as he does little to prevent it, just as he does little throughout the entire book.
 Thus, behind the more or less explicit narrative lurks a possible counter-narrative in which Dowell is something of a sociopath, caring for no one but himself, an observer of others who are living more fully while never actively engaging very intensely in life himself, and indeed, perhaps a voyeur relishing the demise of others.
 This would be the story of a manipulative man trying to elicit the sympathy of the audience he speaks/writes to, which must decide whether he is a deluded victim or a heartless manipulator of the reader's emotions.

 Florence supposedly poisons herself in a possibly painful manner, and Edward supposedly cuts his own throat, but as always in this novel, we only have Dowell's word for it, and he epitomises the "unreliable narrator."
 The reader must decide just how much of the truth Dowell reveals.
 Some commentators have even suggested that Dowell, who presents himself as considered by all to be passive, murders both Florence and Edward.
 In this view the entire story is his justification for doing so without his admitting his guilt.

+Religious references are omnipresent throughout the book.
+Leonora is an Irish Catholic who cannot contemplate divorce.
+She is taunted about Catholicism by Florence when they all visit a castle near Nauheim which holds a relic of Martin Luther's Protest.
+Ashburnham is an Anglican by birth who wants to build a Catholic chapel on his property for Leonora and who would have converted to Catholicism had he been spurred to it by his wife, who remains indifferent.